Thomasvdam/GoNumberCrunching/README.md

 A simple Go approach to solving the number cruncher pilot case for the Heuristics course from the Minor Programmeren at the UvA.
 Still under construction.

 At the moment it is able to find at least 50 solutions (52 if you include 1 and 2) and display the operator path.
+Biggest problem with this is that it is rather hard to check, most calculators can't handle this. :(

 ## To Do

 1. Implement the Sqrt in such a way that it uses the SqrtBig if the number is too big, but otherwise use Sqrt.
 This will require the use of two channels.
 Select statement might be helpful here.

 2. Clear up the formatting for the operator paths, these are not very clear at the moment.
+Probably better to collapse similar operands.

 ## Known Issues